How to Communicate Frustration to Your Business Partner Without an Argument

-Start by incorporating the rules mentioned above, like no yelling, swearing, name-calling, eye-rolling, or cutting each other off.
+Start by incorporating the abovementioned rules, like no yelling, swearing, name-calling, eye-rolling, or cutting each other off.
 Both partners should have equal “air time” without one partner dominating the talk space with long monologues.
 Setting these healthy boundaries upfront can help increase your respect for one another and even increase productivity.

 How to set healthy boundaries with your business partner:

 The earlier you can set healthy boundaries with your business partner, the better.
-Ideally, these boundaries should be something you establish and reinforce from the onset of your partnership.
-However, that is not always the case.
-Many times, you don’t know that you’ve failed to set healthy boundaries until you experience the consequences of their absence.
+Ideally, you should establish and reinforce these boundaries from the onset of your partnership.
+However, that is only sometimes the case.
+You often don’t know that you’ve failed to set healthy boundaries until you experience the consequences of their absence.

-Healthy boundaries will help you create a concrete work path for you and your partner.
-This structure can help you avoid many of the common issues business partnerships develop.
+Healthy boundaries will help create a concrete work path for you and your partner.
+This structure can help you avoid many common issues business partnerships develop.
 It can even help you and your partner avoid burnout.

 Setting boundaries can feel harsh, but you will feel happier in your organization in the long run.
-It will also increase the amount of respect your business partner has for you because setting boundaries shows that you respect yourself.
+It will also increase your business partner’s respect for you because setting boundaries shows that you respect yourself.

 Here are a few ways to set healthy boundaries with your business partner: